mavi13/GCFiddle/README.md

 ### Differences in the calculation language of GCFiddle and WolfLanguage from CacheWolf

  - Most of the functions are also available in CacheWolf, so it is possible to write calculation scripts for both interpreters.
- - Please see the examples on the test page "test/GCTEST1.js".
+ - Please see the examples on the test page [GCTEST1](https://mavi13.github.io/GCFiddle/gcfiddle.html?example=GCTEST1).
  - Please check the description of the [WolfLanguage](http://cachewolf.aldos.de/index.php/Doku/WolfLanguage) (only in German).

 #### Some differences when using GCFiddle

- - Strings can be surrounded by quotations '"' or by apostrophes "'", no character escaping.
+ - Strings can also be surrounded by apostrophes `'` (no character escaping).
- - To concatenate strings, they must be placed in brackets "[", "]".
+ - To concatenate strings, they must be placed in brackets `[`...`]`.
 Separation by spaces is not enough
  - Variables are case-sensitive (In WolfLanguage this can be set with `ic(0)`)
  - Possibility to define new functions, e.g. `s(x, y)=x+y`
- - Number formatting with suffix pattern may contain "0" and "." but not "#"
+ - Number formatting with suffix pattern may contain zero `0` and dot `.` but no hash `#`
  - Geodetic calculation of waypoints uses another model with other formulas, so there are slightly different results
- - No statement separator, especially no semicolon ";"
+ - No statement separator, especially no semicolon `;`
  - Functions must be used exactly as they are defined, there are no abbreviations or aliases (e.g. `crosstotal` is always `ct`)
  - No error check for incorrect number of arguments for functions
  - No function: `goto(wp)`, `sk(n)`